Bitstamp: History

-The company is headed by CEO Nejc Kodrič, a widely known member of the bitcoin community, who co-founded the company in August 2011 with Damijan Merlak in his native Slovenia, but later moved its registration to the UK in April 2013, then to Luxembourg in 2016.
+Nejc Kodrič, a widely known member of the bitcoin community, co-founded the company in August 2011 with Damijan Merlak in his native Slovenia, but later moved its registration to the UK in April 2013, then to Luxembourg in 2016.
 Bitstamp outsourced certain operations to the UK due to the lack of adequate financial and legal services in Slovenia.
+It was backed by the United States hedge fund Pantera Capital.

 When incorporating in the United Kingdom, the company approached the UK's Financial Conduct Authority for guidance, but was told that bitcoin was not classed as a currency, so the exchange was not subject to regulation.
 Bitstamp says that it instead regulates itself, following a set of best practices to authenticate customers and deter money laundering.

 In September 2013, the company began requiring account holders to verify their identity with copies of their passports and official records of their home address.

 In April 2016, the Luxembourgish government granted a license to Bitstamp to be fully regulated in the EU as a payment institution, allowing it to do business in all 28 EU member states.

-In April 2018, Nexon was rumored to be in talks to purchase Bitstamp.
+In August 2017, Bitstamp added trading of Ether to the company’s platform.

+In October 2018, a Belgian investment company acquired Bitstamp in an all cash deal.
+In September 2023, three months after Ripple purchased a stake from the firm for an undisclosed amount, Bitstamp temporarily suspended the Ethereum staking service due to regulatory concerns.

+In 2024, Robinhood Markets announced that it had moved to acquire the firm for $200 million.
+In June 2025, it was reported that the purchase had been completed.